Ukraine International Airlines Flight 752 protests: Background

 Since the mid-2010s Iran has experienced a wave of civil unrest, including protests, strikes and civil disobedience, forming part of a wider ongoing Iranian Democracy Movement, with protests against the current government of the Islamic Republic constant.
 The 2019 wave of the Iranian Democracy Movement resulted in major protests that presented the largest challenge to the Iranian government since the 1978–1979 Iranian Revolution.
 Originally against government corruption and economic deficiency, these protests quickly grew as fuel prices increased by 200% in Iran and the aim of the protests broadened into calling for the overthrow of the current Iranian government.
 The Iranian government cracked down on these protests violently, resulting in the Mahrshahr Massacre in November 2019 and an internet outage that quelled the protests, though anger and dissent amongst the Iranian public continued to remain extremely high.
 According to The New Yorker, many Iranians carry an extremely nationalistic pride of their nation’s pre-Islamic history as well as its history under the Pahlavi dynasty.
 The International Crisis Group claims the Islamic Republic’s shooting down of the Ukrainian flight carrying Iranians enraged the nation’s nationalist population resulting in the widespread protest.
-The frequency of protests in Iran has rapidly increased in recent years due to government mismanagement and corruption.
+The frequency of protests in Iran has rapidly increased in recent years due to government's mismanagement and corruption.
 Meanwhile the Iranian government's responses to protest have become considerably more violent.